-The Chat App enables Teams Users to exchange chat messages (with rich text and emojis) and share files with users of external chat applications, including Slack.
+The Chat Connector—a service within the Unified Connector App—enables Teams Users to exchange chat messages (with rich text and emojis) and share files with users of external chat applications, including Slack.

 This article guides Microsoft Teams Users in using the Unified Connector App to communicate with Slack users.